Setting the Navigation Menu

 </ul>

-This snippet will now need to be merged with the navigation above it.
+This snippet needs to be merged with the navigation above it.

 The final result will look like this: